-When a tenant isn’t staying at your property for an entire month, it’s unlikely that they will want or be willing to pay for an entire month’s rent when they will just be there for a few days or weeks.
+When a tenant won’t be living at your property for a full month, it’s unlikely they will want or be willing to pay for an entire month’s rent.

 Instead, you should make the most of flexible move-in dates while still keeping consistent rent due dates by using prorated rent.
 Not only can using prorated rent calculations help you get tenants into a property faster, but you can also allow flexibility in move-out dates without losing any real profits.

-Understanding how to properly calculate prorated rent will ensure that you are making your fair share of money without ripping any of your tenants off, and that is what it takes to be a great landlord.
+Understanding how to properly calculate prorated rent will ensure that you are making your fair share of money without ripping off any of your tenants, and that is what it takes to be a great landlord.

 Let’s learn how to calculate prorated rent in the most common ways for different situations.

-A Table of Contents For How to Calculate Prorate Rent
+A Table Of Contents For How To Calculate Prorated Rent

 - How Do You Prorate Rent?